ashutoshbr/containers-and-network/README.md

 ```

 ###### Dockerfile

-Build the docker image form the `Dockerfile`.
+Build the docker image from the `Dockerfile`.

 ```docker
 # FROM python:3.11
 FROM python:3.11.4-alpine3.18